 Wendling holds several records at Effingham High School, including single-season scoring average, career scoring average and most tournament victories.
 He won the Windsor Invitational, the Taylorville Invitational and two regional titles at Effingham.

 A three-time All-Apollo Conference selection, Wendling was a four-time letter winner at Effingham High School.
 He was also a member of the National Honor Society and the honor roll.

 Jackson is the son of Steve and Jill Wendling and has one sister, Meredith.
 Jackson was born on June 1, 1997.
 He is majoring in finance at Nebraska and was named a GCAA Scholar-All-American in 2018.
 He was a Big Ten Distinguished Scholar in 2017.
 He was also an academic All-Big Ten selection in 2017 and 2018.
-Jackson is a six-time member of the Nebraska Scholar-Athlete Honor Roll.
+Jackson is a seven-time member of the Nebraska Scholar-Athlete Honor Roll.
 He was named to the Tom Osborne Citizenship Team in 2017.

 Low 54-Hole Score - 215 (Quail Valley Collegiate Invitational, 10/24/17)